Impact

 Risk and Exploitability

-The vulnerability permits remote attackers to bypass authentication without requiring any additional privileges or credentials.
+The vulnerability permits attackers to bypass authentication without requiring any additional privileges or credentials.
+Based on the description, it is inferred that attackers can exploit the exposed web interface over the network, effectively performing the bypass remotely.
 Although EPSS is not available and the issue is not listed in the CISA KEV catalog, the nature of the flaw—direct authorization bypass—suggests a high likelihood of exploitation in environments where the HTTP interface is exposed to untrusted networks.
-No CVSS score is provided in the advisory, but the impact warrants immediate attention.
+The CVSS score of 9.8 indicates critical severity and underscores the urgency of remediation.

 OpenCVE Enrichment